-Each Google Apps user can store up to 30 GB of content for free (15 GB with Google Apps free edition).
-This storage is shared between Gmail, Google Drive, and Picasa Web Albums.
+Each Google Apps for Work user can store up to 30 GB of content for free (compared to 15 GB with Google Apps free edition or individual consumer accounts).
+This storage is shared between Gmail, Google Drive, and Google Photos.
 If you’re approaching the limit or if you've run out of storage, you can purchase additional storage or reduce your storage usage.

 Manage your Gmail storage

 If an account reaches the storage limit, a user can no longer send or receive any new mail and may experience general account degradation.
 Specifically, the sender will receive a bounce stating "The email account that you tried to reach is over quota."
-Note that Gmail won't bounce emails until you've had sufficient time to rectify any quota issue.
+Note: emails sent to an account after it has exceeded its storage limits will be delivered, and they won't bounce until you've had sufficient time to bring the account within its storage limits.

 See Your storage limit for instructions on deleting messages to reduce storage use and the Solutions section below for workarounds to a full mailbox.

 The storage available in each account is tracked by an indicator found at the bottom of every Gmail page.Causes

 Gmail-related causes for reaching the storage limit might include:

 - Receiving high-volume automated messages, such as log files